COVID-19 Update We are Open. Call to Arrange Free Consult. Phone Consult Available.

 The different chapters of bankruptcy are discussed further below.

-J. Luke Hendrix Chapter 7 Bankruptcy Attorney has represented hundreds of trustees cases.
+J. Luke Hendrix, chapter 13 bankruptcy attorney, has helped many use Chapter 13.
 He understands how best to prepare a Chapter 7 bankruptcy that protects property.
 He can work with the trustee to try and resolve issues that may arise in a case.

 Chapter 13 is a reorganization bankruptcy for individuals, including sole proprietors.
 It allows the debtor to keep their property and avoid liquidation.
 It offers creditor repayment over 3 to 5 years.
 It can stop creditors from collecting actions.
 This includes foreclosures, repossessions, wage garnishments, bank levies, and lawsuits.
 The amount paid to creditors is determined on a case by case basis.
 Often it is only a percentage of the amount claimed.
 After payments are completed, the debtor receives a discharge of the balance.
 Chapter 13 is commonly used to help catch up on mortgage arrears, car payments, or taxes.
 This can enable the debtor to keep their home and avoid foreclosure.
 It helps them keep their car and avoid repossession.
 It helps catch up on taxes while stopping the accrual of interest and penalties on unpaid tax.
 Chapter 13 can also be used to remove a junior lien against your home or other property.
 It can reduce the value of the lien, and remove judgment liens in certain circumstances.